8 Best Apps for Traveling in Vietnam

 The following list details what I consider the best apps for traveling in Vietnam, including ride-hailing, food delivery, hotels, shopping, and tours and activities.
+You’ll obviously need to connect to Wi-Fi or have a SIM card or eSIM to use these apps.

-But First: SIM Cards
+But First: SIM Cards and eSIMs

 Unless your cell phone carrier offers international plans, you’ll need a SIM card for Vietnam.
 While you can certainly rely on Wi-Fi from hotels, hostels, or cafes, SIM cards are so cheap in Vietnam that I recommend against it.

-The data is fast and reliable, and you’ll find it highly convenient to use some of the apps below when you’re out and about exploring Vietnam—especially the Grab App and Google Maps.
+The data is fast and reliable, and you’ll find it highly convenient to use some of the apps below when you’re out and about exploring Vietnam—especially the Grab app and Google Maps.

 For eSIMs, you’ll want to make sure your phone is compatible.
 Check if your phone is eSIM compatible with this Airalo article.
 You can double-check this article here.
+Your phone will also need to be carrier-unlocked.
+You can find out if yours is here.

 For SIM cards, I personally recommend Airalo for eSIM or ordering a physical SIM card through Klook before your trip.
 You can pick it up at the airport when you arrive.
-When ordering through Klook, pay attention to your arrival airport— Hanoi (HAN), Da Nang (DAD), or Ho Chi Minh City (SGN).
+When ordering through Klook, pay attention to your arrival airport — Hanoi (HAN), Da Nang (DAD), or Ho Chi Minh City (SGN).

 Grab App